edogola4/TastyBites-Restaurant/README.md

 - **Plan Your Meal:** Browse the menu before visiting the restaurant.
 - **Book a Table:** Reserve seats quickly for any occasion.
 - **Explore Offers:** Stay informed about promotions and seasonal specials.

+  ## Contributing:
+- Contributions are always welcome!
+To improve TastyBites or report issues, submit a pull request or open an issue in the repository.